 Kristen Nicole Hayden is the first African American woman to win a national diving championship.
 Born March 2, 1998 in Hillsborough, New Jersey, she is the second child of Kay and Glen Hayden.
-As a youngster she practiced gymnastics and swimming until age ten when someone suggested to the mother that she take up diving.
+She trained in gymnastics and swimming until age ten, when she took up diving.
 It took time to adjust to what she calls the “rhythm and tempo” of diving as opposed to the strength requirement of gymnastics.
-During her teenage years Hayden joined West Chester Diving Club in Pennsylvania, the Duke Diving Club in Cary, North Carolina while attending Panther Creek High School, and the RipFest Diving Club in Moorseville, Indiana.
+During her teenage years, Hayden joined West Chester Diving Club in Pennsylvania; the Duke Diving Club in Cary, North Carolina while attending Panther Creek High School; and the RipFest Diving Club in Mooresville, Indiana.

 In her first USA Diving Junior National Championship in 2011, 13-year-old Hayden finished third in the three-meter and second in the one-meter.
 She finished third in the platform competition at the 2016 AT&T National Championships.
 In the 2017 USA Diving National Championships she placed seventh in both the one-meter and platform.
 Briefly a student at the University of Michigan, she did well enough to obtain 2017 NCAA All-America Honorable Mention for her platform performance.

 In 2021 Hayden finished fourth in the three-meter at the U.S. Olympic Team Trials and third in the three-meter at the USA Winter Diving National Championships.
 After two years at the University of Minnesota, Hayden decided to scale down collegiate competition in order to better prepare for qualification for the Olympic Games in Tokyo, prior to enrolling at Indiana University for the 2021-2022 season.
 It was during this period that she co-founded the USA Diving’s Diversity, Equity, and Inclusion Council.